Most Common OSHA Violations in New York City

 Scaffolding Violations (OSHA Standard 1926.451)

-Scaffolding is a ubiquitous feature on New York City construction sites.
-With that said, OSHA often cites violations involving the improper assembly, inspection, or use of scaffolding.
+Scaffolding is ubiquitous on New York City construction sites.
+That said, OSHA often cites violations involving the improper assembly, inspection, or use of scaffolding.
 Unsafe scaffolding is one of the leading causes of accidents in New York City, with risks ranging from collapses to falls.

 Common Violations